stratisproject/lss-ejector/docs/README.md

 ### Step 9

-After initial configuration is complete, you can open your configure instance by selecting **OPEN**
+After initial configuration is complete, you can open your configured instance by selecting **OPEN**

 ![Step Image](images/image1.png)